Welcome

 Hamilton and Nathan Koci called Kopaja (Koe-pah'-jah).
 Wednesday, July 5th we'll be at

-North Market near the Customs House, downtown Charleston, SC.
-Hopefully, this will be a regular
+on North Market near the Customs House, downtown Charleston, SC.
+Hopefully, this will be a

-Wednesday night thing, but the first night will be a good time no matter what, so please come out
+regular Wednesday night thing, but the first night will be a good time no matter what, so please

-in an art show/event in the upstate of SC in the first week of August.
-This will be at the childhood
+participating in an art show/event in the upstate of SC in the first week of August.
+This will be at

 June 5, 2006